ngtranthanhtoan/business-301-executive-leadership/chapter-10-product-and-platform-scaling.md

-# Executive Leadership 301 — Chapter 10: Product & Platform Scaling
+# Chapter 10: Product & Platform Scaling

 ## Why This Chapter Matters
 At some point, the bottleneck to growth isn’t market demand — it’s the company’s **ability to deliver at scale**.